gytcrt/randomwalk/content/posts/cut-back-amazon-instagram-netflix-google/index.md

 I stopped using Chrome a few years ago, and have been using Firefox on my laptop since then.
 Unlike search or email, I didnâ€™t experience any discomfort with the switch.
 Firefox plus any extension I need is sufficient for my work and life.
 I'd say this is the easiest part of this journey.

 ## Conclusion
-Cutting back usage on the platforms is not about protesting against the platforms, but to train my intentionality
+Cutting back on the major platforms over the years has helped me view products from a different perspective and become more aware of my real needs.
+Living in a time when almost everything can be handled` via a smartphone, I encourage everyone to experiment with a more mindful approach to apps.

+In a future post, I will continue with this topic and deep dive into Google Analytics and Gemini.

 ## References